California Solar 2026 — NEM 3.0 Explained

 Does adding a battery actually fix the NEM 3.0 problem?

-NEM 3.0 didn't make solar worse.
+NEM 3.0 did not make solar worse.
 It made self-consumption the only strategy that works.
 Under NEM 2.0, the grid was your free battery — you exported cheap and bought back at the same price.
 That arbitrage is gone.
 The two solutions are battery storage and non-export system design.
-Here's how both work and who each one is right for.
+Here is how both work and who each one is right for.

 Solar Only — NEM 3.0